Quantum transport phenomena induced by time-dependent fields: Mechanisms

 Here, we have introduced the notation $\boldsymbol{\Lambda}^E(\boldsymbol{X}) $ as a vector with components $\Lambda_{E, j }(\boldsymbol{X})$.
 As in the case of motors and generators, the diagonal terms contribute to the dissipation and the entropy production.
 Instead, the off-diagonal components are related to heat-work conversion mechanisms, and depend on the geometrically pumped heat.
 The two operational modes are: (iii) heat engine, corresponding to the pumped heat entering the cold reservoir coming from the hot reservoir.
 In such a case, the first term of Eq. (\ref{wx-t}) describes the work released by the driven system into the driving sources.
 The efficiency of this machine is defined as $\eta^{\rm he}=-W_X/Q $. (iv) The refrigerator corresponds to heat extracted from the coldest reservoir, in which case, the second term of Eq. (\ref{wt}) has a larger absolute value than the first one with an opposite sign.
 This implies that the first term of Eq. (\ref{wx-t}) contributes in the same direction as the one provided by the pure driving sources, namely the power provided by the driving is dissipated and used to extract heat from the cold reservoir.
 The efficiency of the refrigerator, typically called the coefficient of performance in this case, reads ${\rm COP}=-Q/W_X $.
 As usual, the second law imposes bounds for the efficiency or coefficient of performance of the machine: it can be shown that

-where $\eta_\mathrm{Carnot}=\delta T/T$ and ${\rm COP}_\mathrm{Carnot}=T/\delta T$ are, respectively the efficiency of the Carnot heat engine and the coefficient of performance of the Carnot refrigerator, respectively.
+where $\eta_\mathrm{Carnot}=\delta T/T$ and ${\rm COP}_\mathrm{Carnot}=T/\delta T$ are, respectively the efficiency of the Carnot heat engine and the coefficient of performance of the Carnot refrigerator\footnote{The expression for $\eta_{\mathrm{Carnot}}$ is valid in linear response.}.
 For the case of the motor and the generator mechanisms, the bound does not depend on the temperature and the mechanism may exist even at zero temperature \cite{Bustos-Marun2013Aug,Calvo2017Oct,Fernandez-Alcazar2017Apr,Ludovico2018Dec,Bruch2018May}.

 There are many examples of heat engines and refrigerators operating without particle fluxes.
 These are basically continuous finite-time versions of the four-stroke Carnot, Otto and Stirling cycles.
-Pioneering works in this direction are \cite{Esposito2010Oct,Schmiedl2007Dec,Geva1992Sep}, more recent contributions are Refs. \cite{Cavina2017Aug,Brandner2020Jan,Abiuso2020Mar,TerrenAlonso2022Feb}, and recent reviews are Refs. \cite{arrachea2023energy,Myers2022Apr,Cangemi2024Oct}.
+Pioneering works in this direction are \cite{Esposito2010Oct,Schmiedl2007Dec,Geva1992Sep}, more recent contributions are Refs. \cite{Juergens2013Jun,Cavina2017Aug,Brandner2020Jan,Abiuso2020Mar,TerrenAlonso2022Feb}, and recent reviews are Refs. \cite{arrachea2023energy,Myers2022Apr,Cangemi2024Oct}.